gchiu/Healthy-eating/diet-handout.md

 ## **Background** ##

-The consumption of saturated animal fats is directly related to diseases of western civilisation including breast, bowel and prostate cancer, hypertension, diabetes, peripheral and central vascular disease, and heart disease.
+The consumption of saturated animal fats is directly related to diseases of western civilisation including breast, bowel and prostate cancer, hypertension, diabetes, peripheral and central vascular disease, and ischaemic heart disease.
 It likely contributes to inflammatory arthritis.

 Removing visible fat does not work .. intracellular and extracellular fat is bound in and around cells, and can not be seen or removed in food preparation.

 ## **Exclusions** ##

-Fish, beef, pork, chicken, milk, eggs, cream, yoghurt,  butter ie. all dairy products and anything produced/laid by an animal.
+Fish, beef, pork, lamb, chicken, milk, eggs, cream, yoghurt,  butter i.e. all dairy products and anything produced/laid by an animal.
 If you are in a situation where eating meat is not avoidable, choose white over red.

 No carbonated drinks.

+Alcohol; no more than 21 Units per week for men, 14 Units for women, and no more than 3 drinks in an hour.

 ## **Inclusions** ##

 Vegetables freely, pulses/beans, whole grains if you can (brown rice over white, whole grain breads), fruit in natural form ( dried fruits contain too much sugar), nuts ( aim for 30 g of mixed nuts daily - too much and you’ll gain weight ), Quinoa, buckwheat (soba), tofu, white button mushrooms (best of the fungi), and berries.

+Use extra virgin NZ olive oil on bread if you need it, and not margarine.
+Beware cheap overseas olive oil as it may be adulterated.
+[2]

 Drink green tea ( or better still white tea if available).
 Avoid too much coffee.